 About Archipelago Archives

-The project is realised through a series of Studies which are transdisciplinary inquiries into a range of concepts and practices, often done in collaboration with artists, scientists, philosophers, scholars and other interlocutors.
+The project is realised through a series of Studies which are critical, conceptual and artistic inquiries unfolding between studio-work and field-work, and often in collaboration with artists, scientists, philosophers, scholars and other interlocutors.

-The project is shared through a series of Exhibits that are conceived as a growing collection of interdisciplinary essays that take the form of writing, performance, installation or video works.
+The project is shared through a series of Exhibits which are conceived as a growing collection of transdisciplinary essays that take the form of writing, performance, drawing, installation or video works.
+These essays are deliberately epistolary in form, addressed as open letters to dead people, and in so doing, consciously co-opt an idiosyncratic, heterogeneous ancestry of inquiry.

 The project has been supported by: